New Middle School Students

 - You should have indicated your world language first and second choices on this form by May 12.

 - World language placement information was sent by email on June 10.

 - Be on the lookout for your class schedule mailed to you in early August.

 2. Pick a sport for fall PE

-- After July 1, check back here to view the Middle School supply list for the year.
+- Starting July 5, visit Keokit.com to view the Middle School supply list for the year.
 You can order everything there, or you can view the list and shop elsewhere.

 - You should receive an email from Magnus Health Student Medical Record, our partner in collecting and managing student medical information, sometime in late May or early June.
 Complete the online form with your medical information, including immunizations (do not send records to Menlo).
-Please do this before July 15—you can’t come to school without it!
+Please do this before August 1—you can’t come to school without it!
 If you do not receive an email from Magnus Health by June 10, please contact Health Coordinator Joan Barada.

 - In June, you’ll get an email newsletter (we call this “zipNotes”) with all the information you’ll need for the summer.

-- In early August, you’ll get a letter and an email with all the information you’ll need for the start of school.
+- In early August, you’ll get an email with all the information you’ll need for the start of school.
 Be sure to read this email!

 - To make sure Menlo emails don’t end up in your spam folder, add email@example.com to your list of contacts and/or approved senders.

-9. Looking for some summer opportunities?
-Consider Menlo’s arts and athletics summer programs, and the Kick Start program
+8. Looking for some summer fun?
+Consider Menlo’s athletics summer programs.

-Summer Sports Camps @ Menlo - Menlo Athletics is pleased to offer summer sports camps 2018.
+Summer Sports Camps @ Menlo: Menlo Athletics is pleased to offer summer sports camps 2021.
 Choose from half-day, full-day, middle school, upper school, and a variety of sports camps.
 Register here.